 Those rules may sound limiting.
 But they don’t have to be.
 Even when you meet these regulations, you can still create a conservatory that gives the impression of endless space.
 You could select floor-to-ceiling glass for the surroundings, or even a roof lantern to allow light to flow through the top of the build.
 If you work with a trusted local installer to design your new space, they’ll help you get around the regulations and build a stunning free standing conservatory.

 Free Standing Conservatory Customisation

-When you build a free standing conservatory, you won't only be adding a template to your home.
-You'll be able to modify your new space to suit you and your family's needs precisely.
+When you build a free standing conservatory, whether you choose a uPVC conservatory or another material, you won’t only be adding a template to your home.
+You’ll be able to modify your new space to suit you and your family’s needs precisely.
 Modern conservatories are multi-purpose spaces and usually have open floorplans.
-That means you'll be able to style your new area to fulfil a variety of needs and purposes.
-As a result, you'll have no issue creating a conservatory that works for you.
+That means you’ll be able to style your new area to fulfil a variety of needs and purposes.
+As a result, you’ll have no issue creating a conservatory that works for you.

 Firstly, you can choose from the usual range of styles and models.
 That means you won’t have to compromise if you decide to build a free standing conservatory.
 If you want a traditional space that gives your garden a classic quality, then you could choose a Victorian or Edwardian build.
 For an even brighter build with a striking, triangular roof, you can also select the gorgeous gable design.
 All these spaces are open, bright and welcoming.

 But, if you do want to make your new space a private one, there are many ways you can do that too.
 Instead of adding a door with full glazing panels, you could choose a more narrow option, such as a stable or composite door.
 Not only that, but you could choose a solid or tiled roof.
 That will not only make your space warmer, but it’ll turn your conservatory into a quiet space thanks to the way these materials can block out sound from outside.
 Find out more about conservatory roof options here.

 Free Standing Conservatory Glazing